All tax planning needs careful attention to avoid contravening "anti avoidance" regulations and case law

 Watch out, too, for changes in attitude as well as legislation.
 For example, the rules on claiming for the costs of replacement double glazing have been relaxed but the replacement of freestanding "white goods" in an unfurnished property may not be tax deductible.
 We recommend you discuss this issue with us as the rules and attitudes are constantly changing.

 Gift Aid donations, carry back - Gift Aid donations can be carried back from the current year to the previous year providing an election is made on the Tax Return.
-For example, when filing your 2016/17 Tax Return, you can elect for any Gift Aid donations made during the period from 6th April 2017 to the statutiry date of filing to be carried back to 2016/17.
+For example, when filing your 2020/21 Tax Return, you can elect for any Gift Aid donations made during the period from 6th April 2020 to the statutory date of filing to be carried back to 2020/21.

 NOTE: Once a Tax Return is filed you cannot go back and make the "carry back" claim later.

 Dividends or salary? - small/family companies may be tempted to pay out profits via dividends rather than salary as costs are reduced and cash flow greatly improved.
 However, the following points must be remembered:

 1. Impact of abolishing the tax credit system (see Corporation Tax) coupled with the introduction of the new personal "dividend tax".

 2. Dividends could artificially inflate the value of the paying company for inheritance tax purposes and could cause artificially high tax bills on shareholder's death.